-Call Centre are in great demand worldwide.
+Call Center are in great demand worldwide.
 Companies are starting to outsource non-essential tasks to third parties that can provide these services so they can streamline costs and focus on their core business.

-Call Centre are mostly known for telemarketing, but the role has evolved to include other types of work such as verification services, customer support and surveys.
+Call Center are mostly known for telemarketing, but the role has evolved to include other types of work such as verification services, customer support and surveys.

 Catherine L. Harris